Marki10/sportsmatch-ai-backend/QUICKSTART.md

 # Quick Start Guide

-Get SportsMatch AI Backend running in 5 minutes!
+Get SportsMatch AI Backend running in under 2 minutes with **zero configuration**! 🚀

+The app now works out of the box with sensible defaults - no database or environment setup required for development.

 ## Prerequisites Check